openbmc/phosphor-settingsd/README-settings-manager.md

 The settings manager has the following design goals:

-* Each setting should be a distinct d-bus object.
+* Each setting should be a distinct D-Bus object.

 * The above makes it possible to not even create settings objects that do not apply to a specific system.